Novartis provides an update on Phase III ligelizumab (QGE031) studies in chronic spontaneous urticaria (CSU)

 Latest releases from GlobeNewswire by notified

-Company Announcement No. 3/2022 Copenhagen, 17 January 2022 Transactions in connection with share buy-back programme On 10 March 2021, Scandinavian Tobacco Group A/S (“STG”) announced that a share buy-back programme of an aggregated price of up to DKK 600 million was launched with the purpose to adjust the Company’s capital structure and meet obligations relating to the Group’s share-based incentive programme.
-The buy-back programme is executed in accordance with Regulation No. 596/2014 of the European Parliament and Council of 16 April 2014 (the “Market Abuse Regulation”) and Commission Delegated Regulation (EU) 2016/1052, also referred to as the Safe Harbour rules.
-The share buy-back programme will end no later than 28 February 2022.
-The following transactions have been executed from 10 January to 14 January 2022: Number of sharesAverage purchase price, DKKTransaction value, DKKAccumulated, last announcement4,015,833513,137,59110 January 202221,758137.472,990,98111 January 202214,980
+Company Announcement No. 49/2022 Copenhagen, 8 Aug 2022 Transactions in connection with share buy-back programme On 19 May 2022, Scandinavian Tobacco Group A/S announced that the share buy-back programme that was initiated 9 March 2022 was increased to an aggregated value of up to DKK 1,000 million.
+The purpose of the programme is to adjust the Company’s capital structure and meet obligations relating to the Group’s share-based incentive programme.
+Part of the buy-back programme is executed in accordance with Regulation No. 596/2014 of the European Parliament and Council of 16 April 2014 (the “Market Abuse Regulation”) and Commission Delegated Regulation (EU) 2016/1052, also referred to as the Safe Harbour rules.
+Another part of the share buy-back programme is conducted as a directed buy-back from Chr.
+Augustinus Fabrikker Aktieselskab and C.W.
+Obel A/S as further described in company announcement no. 35/2022.
+The share buy-back programme will end no later than 28 February 2023.
+The fo